Emergency Loan Program

 • For less credit-challenged borrowers, loan portfolios are guaranteed at 25%.

-If you are interested in partnering with the Northwest Credit Union Foundation to provide the hardest-hit workers with safe and affordable credit during this time of need, please reach out to Sharee Adkins, NWCUF Executive Director, who can be reached by email at [email protected] or by phone at 206.265.0313.
+If you would like to learn more about the Emergency Loan Program, please reach out to Sharee Adkins, NWCUF Executive Director, who can be reached by email at [email protected] or by phone at 206.265.0313.